garak/symfony-docs-it/reference/constraints/NotBlank.rst

 **tipo**: ``stringa`` **predefinito**: ``This value should not be blank``

-Messaggio mostrato se the value is blank.
+Messaggio mostrato se il valore è vuoto.